Sobi-WanKenobi/README/README.md

 I believe a lot of things to be true:
 - estimates of work when used to help a team improve processes are helpful; estimates used as a cudgel to create *commitments* are not
 - *Agile* is meant for small teams to improve their processes and produce *value*; agile at scale does not work well, especially when teams are forced to align on sprints or framework (e.g., Scrum or Kan-ban) rather than do what works best for them
-- it is important to follow *the boyscout rule* and leave code better than you found it; cleanup work that is left for later -- especially when put into a backlog -- will rarely get done
+- it is important to follow *the boy scout rule* and leave code better than you found it; cleanup work that is left for later -- especially when put into a backlog -- will rarely get done
 - Object-oriented languages should follow object-oriented design patterns and standards, while functional languages should be used for functional programming; unlike Reese's Peanut Butter Cups, mixing the two do not *taste great together*
-- Slow is smooth, smooth is fast; working too fast without forethought will take at lest twice as long for rework.
+- Slow is smooth, smooth is fast; working too fast without forethought will take at least twice as long for rework
 - naming things correctly is one of the most important things we do; to ignore the names and underlying concepts will result in bad software that is hard to maintain
 - collaboration between design, engineering, leadership, and *the business* is imperative to successful software; walled off groups with different mental models lead to bad software (see naming above)
 - you can have a team that engineers software or you can have a team that builds to spec; one of these is bad for business